pytest-dev/pytest-bdd/README.rst

 .. code-block:: python

-    from pytest_bdd import given, when, then, scenario
+    from pytest_bdd import given, when, then, scenario, parsers

     @scenario(